greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/kerberos.html.md

     # kadmin.local -q "ktadd -k gpdb-kerberos.keytab postgres/mdw@GPDB.KRB gpadmin/admin@GPDB.KRB"
     ```

-5. Copy the keytab file to the master host.
+5. Copy the keytab file to the coordinator host.

     ```
     # scp gpdb-kerberos.keytab gpadmin@mdw:~
     ```

-## <a id="topic6"></a>Installing the Kerberos Client on the Master Host
+## <a id="topic6"></a>Installing the Kerberos Client on the Coordinator Host

-Install the Kerberos client utilities and libraries on the Greenplum Database master.
+Install the Kerberos client utilities and libraries on the Greenplum Database coordinator.

-1. Install the Kerberos packages on the Greenplum Database master.
+1. Install the Kerberos packages on the Greenplum Database coordinator.

     ```
     $ sudo yum install krb5-libs krb5-workstation
     ```

-2. Copy the `/etc/krb5.conf` file from the KDC server to `/etc/krb5.conf` on the Greenplum Master host.
+2. Copy the `/etc/krb5.conf` file from the KDC server to `/etc/krb5.conf` on the Greenplum Coordinator host.

 ## <a id="topic7"></a>Configuring Greenplum Database to use Kerberos Authentication

 Configure Greenplum Database to use Kerberos.

-1. Log in to the Greenplum Database master host as the gpadmin user.
+1. Log in to the Greenplum Database coordinator host as the gpadmin user.

     ```
-    $ ssh gpadmin@<master>
+    $ ssh gpadmin@<coordinator>
     $ source /usr/local/greenplum-db/greenplum_path.sh
     ```